ErichStyger/mcuoneclipse/Examples/RaspberryPiPico/pico_MSD_LittleFS/msdusb/README.md

 The current implementation has several limitations:

-- Renaming a directory does not move it, but creates a new one.
+- Renaming a directory does not result in the expected behaviour: Renaming a directory does not move the directory and its contents, but creates a new directory.
-- Limited File Size: File sizes are limited due to various constraints.
+- Large files are slow: It can handle files up to the maximum size of FAT12, but is very slow to read.
+- Limited number of files on a directory: The number of files that can be stored in a single directory is limited to a maximum of 16.
+This is an implementation limitation that may be relaxed in the future.
 - No file update detection: The host PC cannot notice when the microcontroller updates a file.
 Remounting will reflect the update.
 - Unrefactored Source Code: The source code has not undergone refactoring.